Skip to main content

 Margin calls

-When the value of your total mark-to-market with us is negative, we calculate if any deposit we hold is enough to cover for the negative position value.
+When the value of your total mark-to-market with us is negative, we calculate if any deposit we hold is enough to cover the negative position value.
 We may seek to remove that additional risk by requesting you to post some extra collateral as security.
 This amount of extra collateral is known as a margin call.
 Margin call details can also be found on your Collateral account screen.

-How much time do I have to meet collateral requirements?
+• How much time do I have to meet collateral requirements?

 You have up to 2 days to meet your collateral requirements.
 If your collateral requirements are not met within 2 days, we will freeze your account with us, prohibiting any new transactions until payment is received.
 We may also initiate any legal procedures necessary to recover the amounts required from you, as per our Terms and Conditions.

-How do I post collateral on the iBanFirst platform?
+• How do I post collateral on the iBanFirst platform?

-Once you have topped up your iBanFirst account with the sufficient amount, go to Collateral account and click on Credit / debit account to post collateral to your account.
+Once you have topped up your iBanFirst account with the sufficient amount, go to the Collateral account and click on Credit / debit account to post collateral to your account.

-When and how can I retrieve the collateral posted?
+• When and how can I retrieve the collateral posted?

 Collateral requirements are blocked on your collateral account.
-Initial deposit will be released at contract maturity or as the maturity of the contract grows nearer if applicable.
-Any collateral held in the form of a margin call is calculated daily and is released when not necessary to cover for the negative value of the contract.
+The initial deposit will be released at contract maturity or as the maturity of the contract grows nearer if applicable.
+Any collateral held in the form of a margin call is calculated daily and is released when not necessary to cover the negative value of the contract.
 You can transfer the amount of released collateral to your main account at your convenience from your collateral account.

-Why should I pay attention to my collateral parameters before booking a forward contract?
+• Why should I pay attention to my collateral parameters before booking a forward contract?

-Collateral requirements will impact your cash flows especially if the market moves significantly in the adverse direction which may trigger high amounts of margin calls.
-You must also keep in mind that the further away the maturity of the contract the greater the risk of the market moving in an adverse direction or of your financial situation evolving and therefore for a margin call being more difficult to meet.
+Collateral requirements will impact your cash flows, especially if the market moves significantly in an adverse direction, which may trigger high amounts of margin calls.
+You must also keep in mind that the further away the maturity of the contract, the greater the risk of the market moving in an adverse direction or of your financial situation evolving, and therefore for a margin call being more difficult to meet.

 Did this answer your question?